sablikj/librar-ist/README.md

 * Created as uni project for the LPRO course.

 ## Mandatory features
-* At a top level, the app should have two screens:
+* Two main screens:
-  * a map of available free libraries  - “mapScreen”
+  * a map of available free libraries.
-  * a book search screen.  – “searchScreen”
+  * a book search screen.
 * The map can be dragged around to show more libraries.
 * The user should be able to center the map on their current location at the press of a button.
 *	Free libraries should show up on the map with markers.